Treatment for TMJ/TMD may be a phone call away!

 Ready to address the discomfort associated with temporomandibular joint disorder?

 Contact the team of professionals at NW Heights Dental today to find out more about oral appliance therapy for TMJ/TMD concerns.
-Drs.
-Keri Smith and David Hiebert encourage patients to book a consultation visit and initial evaluation by calling (503) 646-1463 and visiting the office personally at 975 NW Saltzman Road in Portland, OR.
+Dr. Keri Smith encourage patients to book a consultation visit and initial evaluation by calling (503) 646-1463 and visiting the office personally at 975 NW Saltzman Road in Portland, OR.

 Posted in: Temporomandibular Joint Disorder